 Office of the Provost Archives

 Jan.
-10, 2019—Faculty are invited to a series of development workshops, webinars and writing sessions to be held throughout the rest of the fall semester.
+10, 2019—Faculty are invited to a series of development workshops, webinars and writing sessions to be held throughout the spring 2019 semester.
 Each session will present advice and tools for how to navigate a specific aspect of professional academic life.

 Jan.
 9, 2019—Gary H. Cheek, a retired United States Army lieutenant general with extensive experience mentoring and leading teams, has been named the director of the Bass Military Scholars Program at Vanderbilt.